 The best ways of getting to Fuji-Q Highland

 Getting to Fuji-Q doesn’t have to be a hassle, even if it is a bit out of the way.
 We’d recommend taking a highway bus from within Tokyo.
 They’re direct, comfortable, and relatively cheap.
 Alternatively, you can catch a train to the park as well.
-This is a pricier option, and you’ll have to change trains at least once, but it might be easier if you’re looking to do more around the area.
+This is a pricier option, but if you take the Fuji Excursion service, you can get all the way there from Shinjuku with no changes.

 And of course, you can always drive to the park if you have a car or want to rent one.
 This option will give you the most privacy and convenience, but don’t forget to factor in tolls and gas!